jbarnoud/splitleafs/README.rst

 the index of all the atoms from reference atom residues (if the ``--keep_residue`` is used).

-Splitleafs has been tested with python 2.6, 2.7, 3.2 and pypy.
+Splitleafs is tested with python 2.6, 2.7, 3.2, 3.3, and pypy using Travis CI.
+Please see <https://travis-ci.org/jbarnoud/splitleafs> for the test status on splitleafs's current version.

 Options
 ~~~~~~~